nichi1114/local-guide/proposal/proposal.md

       ![Home Screen](https://github.com/nichi1114/local-guide/blob/main/proposal/home_screen.png?raw=true)
       ![Add/Edit Screen](https://github.com/nichi1114/local-guide/blob/main/proposal/add_update_screen.png?raw=true)
       ![Details Screen](https://github.com/nichi1114/local-guide/blob/main/proposal/details_screen.png?raw=true)

+4. **State Management and Persistence:**
+   - **Feature:** Persist states such as Authentication, Points of Interest, and UI elements (e.g., theme).
+   - **Technical Approach:** Utilize the Context API for global state management throughout the app, enabling shared access to authentication and POI data across multiple screens.
+User authentication and data are synchronized with Supabase to maintain consistency between the client and the backend.
+Points of interest, along with lightweight UI states, are stored locally using React Native Async Storage to retain state.

 5. **Notifications:**
    - **Feature:** Send a local notification at a scheduled time, either daily or weekly, to remind users to visit places and add points of interest.
 Tapping the notification takes users to the Home Screen.